bwilczek/webdriver_pump/README.md

 # use it in specs, for example:
 # where `session` is an instance of Selenium::Session
-describe "Page without components" do it "operates on Selenium::WebElements" do
+describe "Page without components" do it "operates on Selenium::Elements" do
     GreeterPage.new(session).open do |p|
       p.header.should eq "Greeter app"
       p.fill_name "Crystal"